Guestbook

 Kahn Family, it seems like forever and just yesterday.
 I wish you all my love, and encourage you to remember him to one another whenever possible.

-I am grateful for the chance to have known Greg, even a little.
+Melissa and Ben, I am grateful for the chance to have known Greg, even a little.
 He really is an inspiration, now and forever.
+John

 Thanks for all the kind words about my son.
 I miss him dearly but your information about him makes me understand him better.